AdeDoyle/Ogham/README.md

 # Ogham
-A Program to render text from the Latin alphabet into either orthodox or scholastic ogham.
+A Program to transliterate between the characters of the Latin alphabet and Ogham (Orthodox or Scholastic), in either direction.

 ## Files Included